monktastic/hackmd/spirituality/nonduality.md

 Shankara:

-> You, the Self, are proved to be free from change and therefore perpetually the same on the ground that all the modifications of the mind without a single exception are (simultaneously) known by you. [...]
-If you were changeful like the mind or the senses, you would not simultaneously know all the mental modifications, the objects of your knowledge.
+> You, the Self, are proved to be free from change and therefore perpetually the same on the ground that all the modifications of the mind without a single exception are (simultaneously) known by you.

 In no-self realization, on the other hand, each moment stands entirely on its own, ever-fresh.
 There is no continuous entity that links moments together, and so in each moment there is a completely fresh awe and miraculousness—a sort of "reality out of a hat" magic trick that never started and yet never lets up.
 This is the realm of pure reality-shattering paradox.

 In this way, the gulf between stages 2 and 3 is perhaps far more vast than that between our default experience and stage 2 — a state which itself feels unmistakably like "enlightenment."
+To conflate them is a profound mistake.

 ---